Reframing Assessment for Multilingual Classrooms

 Two parallel formats

 An in-person conference in Leeds.
-Cloth Hall Court.
+Cloth Hall Court, University of Leeds.
 Quebec St, Leeds LS1 2HA

 An online conference where attendees will also be able to view in-person keynote speakers and enjoy online interactive presentations